-Better containment -When an incident occurs, its effect is limited to the local segment, hence effecting a smaller portion of the process/ assets and having a smaller impact.
-For example – WannaCry spreads by exploiting any reachable network file share (which are open by default on any window machine).
-Blocking that port access between segments will prevent WannaCry from infecting other segments’ devices.
+Better containment -When an incident occurs, its effect are limited to the local segment, thus affecting a smaller proportion of process/ assets, and having a smaller impact.
+For example, WannaCry spreads by exploiting any reachable network file share (which are opened by default on any Windows machine).
+Blocking access between segments on that port will prevent WannaCry from infecting devices on other segments.

 Usability Considerations

-As with any security control, it’s important to balance the business’s functionality and constant advancement of production efficiency with the need to secure it.
-Improved automation and production control require increased access to floor’s assets which could oppose the segmentation plan.
-Segmenting the network is valuable technic in maintaining operational continuity and an entirely different way of managing it.
-Going from a flat network – where communications are wide open and there are no difficulties/interferences in reaching and/or communicating with hosts – to a network that is separated to zones, both logical with VLAN or physical with firewalls, switches and routers.
+As with any security control, it is important to balance business functionality and constant improvement of production efficiency with the need to secure it.
+Improved automation and production control require increased access to floor assets, which could oppose the segmentation plan.
+Segmenting the network is a valuable technique for maintaining operational continuity, and an entirely different way of managing it.
+In involves going from a flat network – where communications are wide open, and there are no difficulties or obstructions in reaching and/or communicating with hosts – to a network that is divided into zones, both logical with VLAN, or physical with firewalls, switches and routers.

-It takes careful planning in order to achieve the desired balanced manageable result, which is a network that is difficult for attackers to penetrate and operate in without being blocked and detected on one hand and enable simple and easy operations that support digital growth on the other hand.
+It takes careful planning to achieve the desired balanced manageable result, which is a network that is difficult for attackers to penetrate and operate in without being blocked and detected on the one hand, and one that enables simple and easy operations that support digital growth on the other hand.